 Venture capital is a relationship-based industry.
-As a firm known for our consumer focus, our LA ecosystem and our overall community of experts and influencers, M13 puts a lot of effort into convening brilliant minds.
-In the last three months of sheltering in place and remote work, we quickly began learning as much as we could about digital events and hosted 14 digital events for our community.
+As a firm known for its consumer focus, LA ecosystem, and overall community of experts and influencers, M13 puts a lot of effort into bringing brilliant minds together.
+In the last three months of sheltering in place and remote work, we quickly learned as much as we could about digital events and hosted 14 digital events for our community.

-As we planned and learned for the digital world, we also began to think about what the future of gatherings may look like.
+As we planned and researched for the digital world, we thought about what the future of gatherings may look like.

-Our experimentation and planning have led us to four areas that require new considerations:
+Our experimentation and planning led us to four areas that require new considerations:

-2. Hybrid environments: The intersection of virtual and in-person events will persist.
+Hybrid environments: The intersection of virtual and in-person events will continue.

-3. Serendipity: In a fully remote environment, there are no lunch lines where guests can bump into someone and create a serendipitous connection -- so let’s architect it.
+Serendipity: In a fully-remote environment, there are no lunch lines where guests can bump into people.
+Let's create those serendipitous connections.

-In a traditional conference environment, guests show up for one of two reasons: the networking or the content.
-Oftentimes, compelling content is largely driven by the speakers you can attract.
-In a physical world, convincing a highly sought after speaker to participate can be challenging due to the time commitments of travel.
+In a traditional conference environment, guests show up for one of two reasons: networking or content.
+Often, compelling content is largely driven by the speakers you attract.
+In a physical world, convincing a highly sought-after speaker to participate can be challenging due to the time commitments of travel.

 When creating your speaker slate, remember that compelling speakers are diverse speakers.
-M13 seeks to highlight as many women and people of color as possible, and their expertise is incredibly valuable.
+M13 seeks to highlight as many women and people of color as possible, because their expertise is incredibly valuable.

-Hybrid environments will become a permanent fixture for the future of gatherings.
-While building content and programming, you should assume that you will need to simultaneously have an in-person and virtual experience.
-For the in-person component, demonstrating to guests your focus on health and safety will be important - consider incorporating Hayday at the start of your planning to ensure the physical and psychological safety of your guests.
+Hybrid environments will become a permanent fixture of gatherings.
+When building content and programming, you should assume that you will need to simultaneously have in-person and virtual experiences.
+For the in-person component, demonstrating to guests your focus on health and safety should be an important consideration Hayday at the start of your planning to ensure the physical and psychological safety of your guests.
 Below are a few of the many other considerations for creating a compelling hybrid experience.

 Zoom fatigue is real.
-In a hybrid environment, it’s likely that your online audience will be larger than your in-person audience, and your event format will need to be adjusted accordingly.
-We have shortened all of our sessions to last no more than 30 minutes, provided tips and tricks to our moderators about how to engage a panel in a virtual world, and strategically woven energy boosts into any program over two hours.
-We are confined to a certain format so we are considering ways to keep both in-person and virtual guests engaged.
+In a hybrid environment, your online audience will probably be larger than your in-person audience, so your event format needsto be adjusted accordingly.
+We've shortened all of our sessions to last no more than 30 minutes, provided tips and tricks to our moderators about how to engage a panel in a virtual world, and strategically woven energy boosts into any program over two hours.
+We're confined to a certain format so we're considering ways to keep both in-person and virtual guests engaged.

-Why can we all sit and watch eight hours of Netflix straight?
+Why can we watch eight straight hours of Netflix with no problem?
 Because the content is compelling and the production quality is high.
-For hybrid environments, the production quality of events will become a differentiating factor.
-Those who are able to produce compelling content and experiences will be able to attract the best quality of guests and speakers.
+With hybrid environments, the production quality of events has become a differentiating factor.
+Those able to produce compelling content and experiences will be able to attract the best quality of guests and speakers.
 YouTube’s production of Dear Class of 2020 is an excellent example.

 In-person events are powerful because you can meet new people and reconnect with acquaintances.
-I’ve heard many stories of entrepreneurs closing a deal while waiting in the lunchline or investors meeting a founder while grabbing coffee.
-We certainly don’t achieve that level of serendipity in a virtual environment and given the social distancing requirements of COVID, we may miss out on that serendipity in physical environments as well.
+I’ve heard many stories of entrepreneurs closing a deal while waiting in the lunch line or investors meeting a founder while grabbing coffee.
+We certainly don’t achieve that level of serendipity in a virtual environment.
+Plus, with the social-distancing requirements of COVID-19, we may even miss out on serendipity in physical environments.

-Redesigning serendipity starts by recreating the physical reality that stimulates conversation -- places where people can naturally gravitate and connect.
-For example, instead of rows of theater style seats, creating socially distant pod seating, S shaped seating, or clusters can architect serendipity that is also responsibly socially distanced.
+Cultivating serendipity starts by recreating the physical circumstances that stimulates conversation where people can naturally gravitate and connect.
+For example, instead of rows of theater-style seats, create socially-distant pod, S-shaped seating, or cluster seating, which can create spontaneous connections that are also socially distanced.

-In hybrid environments, strategically introducing guests via tools such as an event-specific Slack community or using Donut could help introduce planned serendipity into your event.
+In hybrid environments, strategically introducing guests via tools such as an event-specific Slack community or Donut can inject "planned" coincidence into your event.

 Surprise and delight

 Surprise and delight starts with supporting your speakers and moderators.
-Given that most speakers are participating from home, consider providing a high quality light, microphone and webcam so they can be seen and heard clearly.
-Knowing how unstable the Internet can be, we have also sent ethernet cords to speakers to reduce the risk of their Internet cutting out mid panel.
+Given that most speakers are participating from home, consider providing a high-quality light, microphone, and webcam so they can be seen and heard clearly.
+Knowing how unstable the internet can be, we have also sent ethernet cords to speakers to reduce the risk of their internet cutting out in the middle of a panel.

-For your virtual guests, think about connecting the online and offline experience with a physical gift, offering, or surprise.
-For example, we have sent cocktail (or mocktail) kits out before gatherings.
+For your virtual guests, think about connecting the online and offline experiences with physical gifts, offerings, or surprises.
+For example, we have sent out cocktail (or mocktail) kits before gatherings.

-For your in-person guests, surprise and delight can manifest in several ways, including how you choose to say hello.
-Traditionally, greetings and handshakes are an efficient way to form connections.
+For your in-person guests, surprise and delight can manifest in several ways, including how you say hello.
+Traditionally, greetings and handshakes are efficient ways to form connections.
 In a contactless world, think through how to train everyone on the same greeting.
-Can you create a no touch secret handshake?
+Can you create a no-touch secret handshake?
 Can you draw from your community who knows ASL?
-Planning and communicating these new social norms can go a long way towards improving the overall guest experience.
+Planning and communicating these new social norms can go a long way toward improving the overall guest experience.